-I grew up on John Wayne movies and “spaghetti westerns,” where the Hollywood version of the relationship between American cowboys and Native Americans was more than slightly exaggerated.
-As a child, the game of “Cowboys and Indians” was a popular one in our neighborhood, with “cowboys” shooting their “guns” at the “Indians” who responded in kind with bows and “arrows.”
+I grew up on John Wayne movies and “spaghetti westerns,” where the Hollywood version of the relationship between American cowboys and Native Americans was more than slightly skewed.
+As a child, the game of “Cowboys and Indians” was a popular one in our neighborhood, with “cowboys” shooting their “guns” at the “Indians” who responded in kind with “bows and arrows.”
 I always preferred to be among the “Indians.”

 At a recent Native American Pow Wow at Little Theater on the Farm in Fort Edward, New York, all those old stereotypes were brought to mind as I was visiting with my good friends, Rick and Carolyn Hunt, Abenakis from New Hampshire who perform as The Laughing Couple: Carolyn tells Native American stories from the Eastern woodlands while Rick creates a mural representing the tale.

 We were sitting together at their camp on the Pow Wow grounds, with the steady heartbeat of Native American drums in the background, when I noticed a man who’s not dressed in the usual Native regalia.
 As a matter of fact, he looks like a cowboy.
 Rick leaves the conversation to get a cup of coffee and to our great surprise, he returns with….the cowboy!